How do I apply for SSI Disability?

 You can apply for SSI online if you are applying simultaneously for Social Security Disability (SSDI).
 To start an SSI application online, visit the Social Security Administration’s website ssa.gov.
 Click on the SSI tab and the website will give you step-by-step instructions on how to apply for SSI Disability.

 You can start the application online by completing the online Disability Report for an Adult or the online Disability Report for a Child.
-However, you must make an appointment with the Social Security Administration—called the SSA for short—to complete the base SSI disability application form.
+However, you must make an appointment with the Social Security Administration—called the SSA for short—to complete the base SSI disability application form, unless you as an adult are filing an application for Social Security Disability at the same time.

 Although you can start your SSI application online, you do not have to.
 You can start your application by visiting a Social Security office or by calling 1-800-772-1213 for an appointment.
 Allow plenty of time for this call because it is likely that you will be on hold for a long time before reaching a representative.

 Information Needed to Complete an Adult SSI Disability Report